What Leads to Criminal Behavior?

 —also called sociopathy or psychopathy.
 This disorder is characterized by a lack of conscience, inability to empathize with victims, manipulative behavior, and pathological lying.

-What causes a person to become antisocial?
-It seems that both genetics and the environment play a role.
+It seems that both genetics and the environment play a role in the development of antisocial personality disorder.
 Certain factors in the home may increase a child's risk, such as being abused or neglected.
 While there are therapy programs and medications available to help with other conditions like depression

 , antisocial personality disorder is challenging to treat, especially considering that the person may also have an alcohol